Cataracts

-A cataract occurs when the eye’s clear natural lens becomes cloudy, causing vision to appear blurred, dull or hazy.
-Most cataracts are age-related and develop gradually over many years.
-Cataracts commonly affect both eyes, although one eye may be more affected than the other.
-In the early stages, cataracts may not cause obvious vision changes and are often detected during routine eye checks.
+A cataract occurs when the eye’s natural lens becomes cloudy, making vision gradually blurred or dull.
+Most cataracts are age‑related and develop slowly over many years.
+They often affect both eyes, though one may be worse.
+Early cataracts may cause little to no noticeable change in vision and are often detected during routine eye checks.

 Cataract symptoms usually worsen slowly over time.
-Many people first notice changes such as glare or sensitivity to bright lights.
-Difficulty seeing at night is also common, particularly when driving.
-Colours may appear faded or yellowed, and some people notice halos around lights or blurred vision that does not improve with glasses.
+Common symptoms include glare or sensitivity to bright lights, difficulty seeing at night, faded colour vision, halos around lights, and vision that is not improved with glasses.

-Before surgery, detailed measurements of the eye are taken to select the most suitable artificial lens.
-On the day of surgery, the eye is numbed, and the procedure is performed under local anaesthetic with light sedation.
-The surgery usually takes 15 to 20 minutes, and patients return home the same day.
-Follow-up visits occur at one day, one week and one month to monitor healing and vision.
+Before surgery, measurements of the eye are taken to select the most suitable lens.
+On the day, the eye is numbed, and surgery is performed under local anaesthetic with light sedation.
+After surgery, patients go home the same day and follow a short recovery plan.
+Follow‑up visits occur at one day, one week, and one month to monitor healing and vision.

 Cataracts Frequently Asked Questions